 US Fed raises benchmark interest rate amid strong economy

-The central bank boosted the lending rate by a quarter of a percentage point to a range of 2.00 per cent to 2.25 per cent, and more are on the way, with no hint of a pause.
+In a widely anticipated decision, the central bank boosted the lending rate to 2.0 per cent to 2.25 per cent, a quarter-point increase in the target range.

-WASHINGTON: The Federal Reserve raised the benchmark interest rate on Wednesday (Sep 26) for the third time this year but showed no indication it would be more aggressive in efforts to head off inflation.
+WASHINGTON: With the US economy still strong, the Federal Reserve raised the benchmark interest rate on Wednesday (Sep 26) for the third time this year but showed no indication it would be more aggressive in efforts to head off inflation.

+However, Fed Chairman Jerome Powell cautioned trade tensions remained a risk to the outlook, including the potential for rising prices, although he indicated it was too soon to tell what impact it this have on the economy.

+On the brighter side, Powell said he did not see any "troubling" vulnerabilities in financial markets, even with stocks near their historic highs in some cases.

-The central bank boosted the lending rate by a quarter of a percentage point to a range of 2.00 per cent to 2.25 per cent, and more are on the way, with no hint of a pause.
+In a widely anticipated decision, the central bank boosted the lending rate to 2.0 per cent to 2.25 per cent, a quarter-point increase in the target range.

+And while more moves are on the way with no hint of a pause, the Fed did not indicate it was about to become more hawkish and raise rates at a faster pace, as some analysts had suggested.

-It once again said "further gradual increases" would allow continued expansion of the economy while keeping inflation around the Fed's two per cent target.
+The Fed once again said "further gradual increases" would allow continued expansion of the economy while keeping inflation around the Fed's two percent target.

 However, the closely scrutinised statement from the rate-setting Federal Open Market Committee removed a longstanding phrase which described the Fed's rate stance as providing stimulus to the economy.

-Fed Chairman Jerome Powell said the gradual pace is helping to support the continued economic expansion, even as the benefits have not reached all Americans.
+Powell said the gradual pace was helping to support the continued economic expansion, even as the benefits have not reached all Americans.

 "Many of our country's economic challenges are beyond the scope of the Fed but my colleagues and I are doing all we can to keep the economy strong, healthy, and moving forward," Powell said at a news conference following the announcement.